Close

 This short course is run by the School's Cancer Survival Group.

 A highly experienced international faculty will present a stimulating and intensive one-week course on the principles, methods and applications of cancer survival estimated with population-based cancer registry data.
-You will enjoy lectures and discussions, computer-based exercises with real data, daily review sessions and a session for participants to present their own work or ideas for debate.
+You will enjoy lectures and discussions, daily review sessions, a session for participants to present their own work or ideas for debate, and hands-on computer exercises with completely anonymised data sets, in which all the dates have also been randomly changed from the original.
 You will be provided with digital or printed copies of all lectures, practical exercises and solutions.
 For computer-based exercises, you will be expected to use your own laptop.

 Accreditation